-- 5.185.17 All relevant information will be collated relating to the case, including any information obtained during a site visit and information on communication between the licensees and the customer.
+- 5.176.5 All relevant information will be collated relating to the case, including any information obtained during a site visit and information on communication between the licenseesLicensees and the customer.
 This may also include evidence relating to any suspected criminal damage associated with the Theft of Electricity.
 All information will be stored securely and destroyed after a period of time.
-No information will be retained longer than reasonably required. - 5.195.18 The licensee must provide in plain language, clear, timely and accurate information and advice to the customer about: - a) the contact details for the licensee responsible for dealing with the customer: - the basis of any assessment made by the licensees that Theft of Electricity occurred; - the details of any physical work undertaken (e.g. meter exchange, removal of meter); - d) the basis for the calculation of any Relevant Charges costs associated with the Theft of Electricity made to the customer; - e) what steps the customer should take if they wish to dispute that Theft of Electricity occurred; - the steps a customer may take to reinstate supply if the licensee has exercised the Statutory Disconnection Power; - g) where legal action is being taken by any licensees, a statement explaining the legal basis for any action taken; and - h) contact details for further advice and sources of help.
-This will include the Consumer Council's 'Support and advice in Northern Ireland' information sheet and any other sources that the licensee may wish to provide - 5.205.19 Where the customer is charged by a licensee for the Relevant
+No information will be retained longer than reasonably required.
+All relevant information should be processed in accordance with the applicable data protection legislation. - 5.186.6 The licensees Licensees must provide in plain language, clear, timely and accurate information and advice to the customer about: - a) the contact details for the licenseeLicensee responsible for dealing with the customer; - b) the basis of any assessment made by the licenseesLicensees that Theft of Electricity occurred; - c) the details of any physical work undertaken (e.g. meter exchange, removal of meter); - d) the basis for the calculation of any costs associated with the Theft of Electricity made to the customer; - e) what steps the customer should take if they wish to dispute that Theft of Electricity occurred; - f) the steps a customer may take to reinstate supply if the licenseeLicensee has exercised the Statutory Disconnection Power; - g) where legal action is being taken by any licenseesLicensees, a statement explaining the legal basis for any action taken; and - contact details for further advice and sources of help.
+This will include relevant information as specified by the Consumer Council's 'Support and advice in Northern Ireland' information sheetCouncil from time to time and any other sources that the licenseeLicensee may wish to provide. - 6.7 Where the customer is charged by a licenseeLicensee for the costs associated with the Theft of Electricity, the licenseeLicensee must ensure the following requirements are met:

-Costs costs associated with the Theft of Electricity, the licensee must ensure the following requirements are met: - a) where the Theft of Electricity involved units of electricity been stolen, then the customer must be provided with details of the number of units stolen and the calculation of the cost associated with the stolen units: - b) any bills relating to Theft of Electricity must beinclude, on or with the bill, an itemised statement to show separately, as a minimum, any costs relating to units of electricity, costs of repairing or replacing equipment, and any other administrative costs associated with the investigation;

-- c) where a customer reasonably requests further detail of the bill to be itemised this should be provided on a best endeavours basis; - 5.21 Where payment is sought by a licensee for Theft of Electricity, reasonable efforts will be made to identify to whom charges should be levied.
-Licensees The licensee will take the circumstances of the Theft of Electricity, the customer's circumstances and the customer's ability to pay into account in deciding whether what payment arrangements by instalment would be applicable. - 5.225.20 as per the minimum standards for Payment of Bills.
-Where prosecution is an option, the industry procedures must set out the detail on how the decision is made whether to proceed with prosecution.
-The industry procedures must also set out the roles and responsibilities and best practice steps that the licenseelicensees must take, including with PSNI. - 5.21 The DNO will keep-up-to-date with the latest methods for investigating energy theft so as to ensure that their existing procedures remain fit-for-purpose on a continuous improvement basis.
+- a) where the Theft of Electricity involved units of electricity been stolen, then the customer must be provided with details of the number of units stolen and the calculation of the cost associated with the stolen units; - any bills relating to Theft of Electricity must include, on or with the bill, an itemised statement to show separately, as a minimum, any costs relating to units of electricity and any administrative costs associated with the investigation; - c) where a customer reasonably requests further detail of the bill to be itemised this should be provided on a best endeavours basis; - 6.8 Where payment is sought by a licenseeLicensee for Theft of Electricity, reasonable efforts will be made to identify to whom charges should be levied.
+The licenseeLicensee will take the circumstances of the Theft of Electricity, the customer's circumstances and the customer's ability to pay into account in deciding what payment arrangements by instalment would be applicable as per the minimum standards for Payment of Bills. - 5.206.9 Where prosecution is an option, the industry procedures must set out the detail on how the decision is made whether to proceed with prosecution.
+The industry procedures must also set out the roles and responsibilities and best practice steps that the licensees must take, including with PSNI. - 5.216.10 The DNOLicensees will keep-up-to-date with the latest methods for investigating energy theft so as to ensure that their existing procedures remain fit-for-purpose on a continuous improvement basis.

-6. Information exchange between licensees
+6.7.
+Information exchange between licensees Licensees